You might not think much about how your phone system affects your brand, but not surprisingly,

 As the caller enters an option from the menu, you can route them to different employees, departments, and offices.
-Creating call groups, or “hunt groups”, is just as easy, as shown here with Telzio’s call forwarding feature.
+Creating call groups, or “hunt groups”, with Telzio’s call forwarding feature.

 If you recognize any of these issues in your phone system, sign up for a test run with Telzio.